vsrinivas/fuchsia/package_metadata.md

   `/system/data/boringssl` directories in the package's namespace.
 (The latter of which will be removed once all clients transition to the former.)

-- `shell`, which grants access to the resources appropriate for an interactive command line.
+- `shell`, which requests access to the resources appropriate for an interactive command line.
 Typically, shells are granted access to all the resources available in the current environment.

+- `system-temp`, which requests access to the system temp directory, located at `/tmp` in the package's namespace.
+(Future work will likely remove access to the system temp directory in favor of a local temp directory for each process.)

 - `vulkan`, which requests access to the resources required to use the Vulkan graphics interface.